-152 Dehcho remain concerned about the possibility that harvesters will be taxed on the value of harvested migratory birds.
+146 Dehcho remain concerned about the possibility that harvesters will be taxed on the value of harvested migratory birds.
 Canada will not agree to exemption for tax on harvesting and want the reference to tax removed.

-- i) other Dehcho Citizens; and - ii) members of another Aboriginal group with whom the Dehcho Dene have traditionally traded153 for consumption of the Edible Parts of the Migratory Birds by the individual or the family of the individual trading for the Edible Parts of the Migratory Birds, provided trading of Edible Parts of the Migratory Birds does not represent a significant contribution to the annual income or livelihood of the individual trading Edible Parts of the Migratory Birds.
+for consumption of the Edible Parts of the Migratory Birds by the individual or the family of the individual trading for the Edible Parts of the Migratory Birds, provided trading of Edible Parts of the Migratory Birds does not represent a significant contribution to the annual income or livelihood of the individual trading Edible Parts of the Migratory Birds.